List of former Universal Islands of Adventure attractions: The Eighth Voyage of Sindbad

 The Eighth Voyage of Sindbad was a live-action stunt show located in the Sindbad's Bazaar section of The Lost Continent.
 The show performed for the last time on September 15, 2018.
-As of 2024, the stage has not been demolished, and part of the theatre is used as an extended queue area for Hagrid's Magical Creatures Motorbike Adventure.
+The stage was fully demolished in June 2026, coinciding with the full removal of the Lost Continent area.

+The Mystic Fountain

+The Mystic Fountain was an interactive water fountain and experience, voiced and operated by an improvisational performer.

 Revised attractions

 Merlinwood

 The Lost Continent once had a third section, known as Merlinwood, which held the Flying Unicorn and Dueling Dragons roller coasters.
 It also featured the Enchanted Oak Tavern, a restaurant located inside a giant tree-stump with a face of Merlin on it.
 This area has been demolished for The Wizarding World of Harry Potter, with its attractions incorporated into the Harry Potter universe as Flight of the Hippogriff and Dragon Challenge.
-As of Halloween Horror Nights 32 in 2023, Dueling Dragons came back as a haunted house attraction called Dueling Dragons: Choose Thy Fate in Universal Studios Florida.
+Dragon Challenge closed in 2017, while Flight of the Hippogriff still operates.